 A dustbin, brush tool, reset switch, and WiFi indicator hide beneath the robot’s upper lid.

-Located under this robotic vacuum, are a pair of large rubber-coated drive wheels, a sturdy castor, side brush, four drop sensors, and the main brush.
-Two metal contacts charge the battery, stored inside a covered compartment.
+Located under this robotic vacuum are a pair of large rubber-coated drive wheels, a sturdy castor, side brush, four drop sensors, and the main brush.
+Two metal contacts charge the battery, which is stored inside a covered compartment.

 A water tank fits snugly into the rear edge of the S6 MaxV.
 This tank feeds water to a mop cloth and its bracket.